 Myerscough College prides itself on its inclusive and supportive culture and ethos.
-Our vision is "to provide opportunities for all to succeed".
+Our vision is "Inspiring Excellence".
 All students with learning difficulties and disabilities are fully integrated into the Myerscough College community.

 Ofsted has recognised Myerscough as a "Good College".